 What will Avowed's gameplay be like?

 Right now, all we can really confirm is that Avowed will be a first-person RPG, but rumors have long persisted that the game will mirror elements of Skyrim and other Elder Scrolls RPGs.
-Last year, Obsidian posted several job listings that might give an indication of what Avowed will play like.
+Back in 2019, Obsidian posted several job listings that might give an indication of what Avowed will play like.

 What Avowed rumors are there floating about?

 Though much of Avowed is still a mystery, some self-proclaimed Microsoft insiders have come forward to share details about Avowed's development.
-The biggest of these leakers is Sponger, a member of gaming forum Resertera who recently dumped a long list of rumored gameplay features Obsidian is looking to implement in Avowed.
-The authenticity of Sponger's leaks was backed up by another notable Microsoft leaker named Klobrille, who also leaked some key details about Microsoft's other big games very recently.
+The biggest of these leakers is Sponger, a member of gaming forum Resertera who dumped a long list of rumored gameplay features (opens in new tab) Obsidian is looking to implement in Avowed.
+The authenticity of Sponger's leaks was backed up by another notable Microsoft leaker named Klobrille (opens in new tab), who had also leaked some key details about Microsoft's other big games at the time.

 The following are just rumors at the moment, and haven't been confirmed.
 Here's what Sponger had to say: